 To offset the risks associated with our mortgage operations, we enter into transactions designed to hedge our interest rate risks.
 To offset the risks associated with our long-term investment operations, we attempt to match the interest rate sensitivities of our adjustable rate mortgage assets held for investment with the associated financing liabilities.
 Our management determines the nature and quantity of the hedging transactions based on various factors, including market conditions and the expected volume of mortgage loan purchases.
 We do not limit management's use of certain instruments in such hedging transactions.
-While we believe that we are properly hedging our interest rate risk, the accounting for such hedging activities do not generally qualify for hedge accounting under accounting principles generally accepted in the United States of America and FAS 133.
-The effect of our hedging strategy may result in some volatility in our quarterly earnings as interest rates go up or down.
-The volatility in earnings is a result of our marking to market our hedges but not being allowed to mark to market the underlying loans related to the hedges in place.
-While we believe we are properly hedging our interest rate risk, we cannot assure you that our hedging transactions will offset our risks of losses.
+While the Company believes that it is properly hedging its interest rate risk, the accounting for such hedging activities do not generally qualify for hedge accounting under accounting principles generally accepted in the United States of America and FAS 133.
+The effect of the Company's hedging strategy may result in some volatility in its quarterly earnings as interest rates go up or down.
+The volatility in earning is a result of the Company marking to market its hedges but not being allowed to mark to market the underlying loans related to the hedges in place.
+While the Company believes it is properly hedging its interest rate risk, we cannot assure you that our hedging transactions will offset our risks of losses.